Simple living: Secular and political

-Changing mindset

-Danny Dover, author of The Minimalist Mindset, states that ideas are just thoughts, but implementing and acting on these ideas in our own lives is what will make it habitual, and allowing a change in mindset.
-Leo Babauta believes finding beauty and joy in less, is what advocates of the thought of "more is better" fail to do.
-Joshua Millburn and Ryan Nicodemus share their story of what they used to see life for.
-It is quality over quantity that minimalists prefer to follow.
-It is emphasized that we should value things that make us happy and are essential to us, rather than value the idea of just having things to have.

-This mindset has spread among many individuals due to the influence of other people living this lifestyle.
-The benefits of this lifestyle include more freedom, more time, more pleasure, more life value, and a healthier and greener way of life.

 Practices

+Focus on spirituality

+Certain Christian monasteries and convents, such as the Evangelical-Lutheran Sisters of the Holy Spirit at Alsike Convent, allow Christians to commit a certain period of time (such as the summer period) to living as a hermit in a hermitage.
+While living as a hermit, individuals reside in desolated cabins that do not contain running water, and focus on prayer (particularly the Divine Office).

+Those Christians who desire to live as a hermit, monk or nun may choose to enter the consecrated life (a state of life in the Catholic, Evangelical-Lutheran and Anglican denominations).

 Reducing consumption, work time, and possessions

-Some people practice simple living by reducing consumption.
-Lowering consumption will most likely lead to less individual debt, allowing greater flexibility and simplicity in one's life.
-By lowering expenditure on goods or services, the time spent earning money can be reduced.
-The time saved may be used to pursue other interests, or help others through volunteering.
-Some may use the extra free time to improve their quality of life, for example pursuing creative activities such as art and crafts.
-Developing a detachment from money has led some individuals, such as Suelo and Mark Boyle, to live with no money at all.
-Reducing expenses may also lead to increasing savings, which can lead to financial independence and the possibility of early retirement.
+Some people practice simple living by reducing their consumption.
+Lowering consumption can reduce individual debt, which allows for greater flexibility and simplicity in one's life.
+If one spends less on goods or services, one can spend less time earning money.
+The time saved may be used to pursue other interests, to help others through volunteering, or to improve their quality of life, for example, by pursuing creative activities.
+Developing a detachment from the pursuit of money has led some individuals, such as Suelo and Mark Boyle, to live with no money.
+People who reduce their expenses can also increase their savings, leading to financial independence and the possibility of early retirement.

-The 100 Thing Challenge is a grassroots movement to whittle down personal possessions to one hundred items, with the aim of de-cluttering and simplifying life.
-The small house movement includes individuals who chose to live in small, mortgage-free, low-impact dwellings, such as log cabins or beach huts.
+The "100 Thing Challenge" is a grassroots movement to whittle personal possessions to one hundred items, aiming of de-cluttering and simplify life.
+People in the tiny house movement chose to live in small, mortgage-free, low-impact dwellings, such as log cabins or beach huts.

-Those who follow simple living may hold a different value over their homes.
-Joshua Becker suggests simplifying the place that they live for those who desire to live this lifestyle.
+Joshua Becker suggests that people who desire to simplify their lives begin by simplifying their homes.

 Increasing self-sufficiency

-One way to simplify life is to get back-to-the-land and grow your own food, as increased self-sufficiency reduces dependency on money and the economy.
+Increased self-sufficiency reduces dependency on money and the broader economy.
 Tom Hodgkinson believes the key to a free and simple life is to stop consuming and start producing.
-This is a sentiment shared by an increasing number of people, including those belonging to the millennial generation such as writer and eco blogger Jennifer Nini, who left the city to live off-grid, grow food, and "be a part of the solution; not part of the problem."
+Writer and eco-blogger Jennifer Nini left the city to live off-grid, grow food, and "be a part of the solution; not part of the problem."